 Who are we?

 The EFRT is a group of approximately 30 McMaster student volunteers who provide 24/7 emergency medical services to the McMaster campus.
 All of our team members are trained at the level of Emergency Medical Responder, and most of our older team members have also taken International Trauma Life Support (ITLS) training at Toronto EMS facilities.
-Our responders come from a variety of faculties and backgrounds, including Life Science, Engineering, Nursing, Health Sciences, and Social Sciences.
+Our responders come from a variety of faculties and backgrounds, including Life Science, Arts & Sciences, Engineering, Nursing, Health Sciences, and Social Sciences.
 Above all, we are a bunch of friendly students - so don't be afraid to say hello!

 What does EFRT do?